 ReAct Against Hate

-Also, more and more young people can be affected by hate speech.
-The consequences of this phenomenon among young people are marginalisation, social isolation, fear, anxiety, mental health problems that lead to two extreme behaviour suicide or radicalizations manifested by acts of juvenile delinquency on the long term.
+The consequences of hate speech phenomenon among young people being marginalisation, social exclusion, isolation, fear, anxiety, mental health problems that lead to two extreme behaviour suicide or radicalizations manifested by acts of juvenile delinquency.

-In this context, the aim of the training course is to improve skills and knowledge of youth workers in human rights education to counter hate speech phenomenon among young people, especially among the most vulnerable groups as ethnic minorities, immigrants, refugees.
+The project aimed to improve skills and knowledge of youth workers in human rights education to counter hate speech phenomenon and discrimination among targeted young people.

 - to increasing knowledge about how to use human rights education in helping young people to get out of discrimination and hate speech situations;

 - to improve the ability to adapt tools and non-formal education methods based on human rights education in order to design activities for affected young people by hate speech and discrimination;

 - to provide a space for sharing experiences and best practices for human rights education in the context of hate speech;

 - to diversify non-formal education methods at organizational level in order to implement projects and activities that will reduce hate speech among affected young people ( ethnic minorities, migrants, refugees).

 The project involved 27 participants and 2 trainers from Romania, Bulgaria, Czech Republic, Italy, France, Poland, Portugal and Turkey who took part in the mobility of the project which was a training course hosted in Aninoasa community from Dambovita, Romania.
 The training course was implemented between 18-26 July 2021.